Erin-Ijesha Waterfalls

 The fall features seven levels, on top of which the village Abake is located.
-Abake village shared boundary with Ẹfọ̀n-Alààyè in Ekiti State.
+Abake village shares boundary with Ẹfọ̀n-Alààyè in Ekiti State.

-The Erin-Ijesha Waterfalls is a popular excursion point for schools around the neighbourhood.
+The Erin-odo Waterfalls is a popular excursion point for schools around the neighbourhood.
 The natives regard the waterfall as a sacred site and a means of purifying their souls.
 Festivals were formerly celebrated and sacrifices performed at the site.